ksjavali/Irish-TTS-Dataset-Creation-from-YouTube/README.md

-# Irish TTS Dataset Creation from YouTube
+# Data Science project: Irish TTS Dataset Creation from YouTube

 ## Introduction:
 This project aims to design and implement a data engineering pipeline specifically focused on the creation of a Text-to-Speech (TTS) dataset for the Irish language, leveraging publicly available content on YouTube.
 The significance of this work lies in its potential to enrich TTS technologies with high-quality, diverse datasets in less-represented languages such as Irish, contributing to the preservation and digital accessibility of these languages.